 Due to overlapping tenures, integration of activities between the various operators is essential.
 Alberta monitors the integration of roads and harvesting, but the responsibility for co-ordinating plans and operations lies with the operators.
 Integration of activities is necessary to:

-- a) Reduce the amount of time roads are open
+- a) Reduce the amount of time roads are open;

-- b) Reduce disturbance of wildlife
+- b) reduce disturbance of wildlife; and

-- c) Enable prompt reforestation
+- c) enable prompt reforestation

-- 5.1.1 All operators with timber dispositions potentially affected by a FHP or GDP must agree to the FHP and GDP before approval is granted.
+- 5.1.1 All operators with timber dispositions in an area covered by a FHP/GDP must agree to the FHP and GDP before approval is granted.
 If agreement cannot be reached after all meaningful consultation has taken place, the following dispute resolution process can be implemented.
-Areas of disagreement will be documented and forwarded to the SRD Senior Forester for review with the reviewing forester.
-Depending on the exact nature of the disagreement, SRD will either: 1) facilitate a dispute resolution process, or 2) direct the operators on areas of disagreement through conditions of approval. - 5.1.2 All roading, harvesting and silviculture operations shall be completed at a time and in a manner that enables effective reforestation and minimizes road access.
+Areas of disagreement will be documented and forwarded to the GOA Senior Forester for review with the reviewing forester.
+Depending on the exact nature of the disagreement, Alberta will either: 1) facilitate a dispute resolution process, or 2) direct the operators on areas of disagreement through conditions of approval.
+If either proponent disagrees with the determination of the Senior Forester, they may appeal the decision to the Delegated Authority for a decision. - 5.1.2 All roading, harvesting and silviculture operations shall be completed at a time and in a manner that enables effective reforestation and minimizes road access.